jgreitemann/jgreitemann.github.io/_posts/2019-02-03-recursive-visitors-from-fixed-point-combinators.md

 This makes a naive implementation through inheritance from lambdas impossible.
-Fortunately, the situation can be salvaged using a concept from theoretical computer science that has major implication for recursion in general: the fixed point combinator.
+Fortunately, the situation can be salvaged using a concept from theoretical computer science that has major implication for recursion in general: the fixed-point combinator.

 #### Lambda calculus